Quickstart

 The native files weren't registered.
 For iOS: confirm the .m file is added to the Xcode target and pod install ran.
 For Android: verify OtaBundleUpdaterPackage is added in getPackages() and the package name matches your source directory.

-Create a free account and push your first release in minutes.
+Start your 14-day free trial and push your first OTA update in minutes.

 Get started free